MuhokoSociety/Muhoko-CodeLab/README.md

 # Muhoko{Ed} Code Lab Google I/O Extended '19
+This is a simple python snake game progam developed for Google I/O Extended '19.
+Has the following controls:
-this is a code for a basic snake game for Google I/O Extended '19. it has the the basic controls for moving: up, down, left and right it continously records your score everytime the snake touches a square and keeps track of highscores
+  -Moving up,down ,left , right to consume a square in order to allow the snake to grow -It continously records your score everytime the snake touches a square and keeps track of highscores